ItsLeMax/LectorLipsPlus/README.md

 # LectorLipsPlus
-Converts multiple Character Animator mouth data files to Minecraft Blockbuster Mod NBT data at once
+Converts Character Animator mouth data files to Minecraft Blockbuster Mod NBT data files, featuring the conversion of entire folders at once, a config file for repetitive arguments, premade assets, a clean folder structure and a step-by-step guide for easy use

-> [!NOTE]
-> This fork is an edit that is based on personal preferences.

 ## Requirements
+> ...that are necessary:
-- Adobe Character Animator (Free `Starter` Version working aswell) from `creative cloud`\
+- Adobe Character Animator
-(requires a [subscription](https://www.adobe.com/de/creativecloud/plans.html), cracks mostly do not work - trust me)
-- Any capable Audio Editor (Audition in this guide)
 - Python (executable [here](https://www.python.org/downloads/))
+> ...that has working alternatives:
+- Adobe Audition

+> [!NOTE]
+> `Adobe Character Animator` (`Starter`) can not create empty project files but is able to open those.
+This repository contains one so there is no necessaty to subscribe to Adobe Creative Cloud

 ## Setup

-> [!NOTE]
-> File imports inside Adobe applications can usually be done with `drag 'n drop` or something similar to `File > Import` inside the top navigator\
-> If any window mentioned is missing it can be activated somewhere inside `Window`

 1. Download the source code by clicking on `<> Code` & `Download ZIP` and extract the content\
 ![download](https://github.com/ItsLeMax/File-Mass-Renaming/assets/80857459/847b4ed1-b820-4479-8a0b-a48bcfe55108)